btcpayserver/btcpayserver-doc/docs/Wallet.md

 - HD Private key or mnemonic seed
 - Wallet supporting PSBT
-- Hardware Wallet (BTCPay Vault)
+- Hardware Wallet
 - Hot Wallet

 ##### Signing with HD Private Key or mnemonic seed

-Transactions in BTCPay's wallet can be signed with a private key or mnemonic seed.
-Prior to inputing the private key, make sure to set a proper `AccountKeyPath` in Wallet > Settings.
+If you set up an [existing wallet with your BTCPay Server](WalletSetup/#use-an-existing-wallet), you can spend the funds by inputing your private key into an appropriate field.
+Make sure to set a proper `AccountKeyPath` in Wallet > Settings otherwise you won't be able to spend.

 ##### Signing with a wallet supporting PSBT